rfun/tethys/docs/tethys_sdk/tethys_cli.rst

 .. _tethys_cli_init:

-init
+install
 -----------------------

 This command is used to trigger an automatic install for an application on a portal.
-For this command to work, it needs an :ref:`init.yml file <tethys_init_yml>` in the app directory.
+For this command to work, it needs an :ref:`install.yml file <tethys_install_yml>` in the app directory.
 If you require services to be setup automatically as well, then place a :ref:`settings.yml file <tethys_services_yml>` in the root of your application.
 This command needs to be run from the root of the application directory.

 **Optional Arguments:**

-* **-f --file**: Absolute path to :file:`init.yml` file for Tethys Application installation if different than default.
-By default it will look for init.yml in the root of your application directory.
+* **-f --file**: Absolute path to :file:`install.yml` file for Tethys Application installation if different than default.
+By default it will look for install.yml in the root of your application directory.

-* **-p --portal**: Absolute path to :file:`portal.yml` file for Tethys Application installation.
+* **-p --portal-file**: Absolute path to :file:`portal.yml` file for Tethys Application installation.
 If provided this file will be used to gather portal configuration for services.
+The active directory will be searched for a portal.yml file

+* **--force-services**: Force the use of :file:`services.yml` over `portal.yml` file

 **Examples:**